wp-plugins/codepeople-post-map/readme.txt

 Passing the parameter print=1, displays the map at beginning of page/post content.

+Note 7: To display all points in posts with a specific taxonomy assigned, or multiple taxonomies, should be used the "taxonomy" attribute in the shortcode, with the list of all taxonomies separated by the comma symbol, for example: taxonomy="taxonomy1,taxonomy2", and a new attribute for each taxonomy with the values corresponding.
+For example if you want select the points that belong to the posts with the values: "value1" for "taxonomy1", the shortcode would be: [codepeople-post-map taxonomy="taxonomy1" taxonomy1="value1"], for multiple taxonomies: [codepeople-post-map taxonomy="taxonomy1,taxonomy2" taxonomy1="value1" taxonomy2="value2,value3"].

 If you want more information about this plugin or another one don't doubt to visit my website:

 [http://wordpress.dwbooster.com](http://wordpress.dwbooster.com "CodePeople WordPress Repository")